 Do you need cash in hand for one?

-Most lenders require a down payment of a minimum of 20% of the purchase price.
+Most lenders require a down payment of a minimum of 10 or 20% of the purchase price.
 Having “skin in the game” motivates investors to complete their project and in turn reduces the lenders risk of foreclosure.

 How long until you have to pay it back?

 These are normally short–term projects, meaning up to 12 months.
 When using hard money for these types of projects, the lender will look at the scope of the work for the project and the expected time on market once it’s complete and ready to sell.
 If your lender has experience and knows the market you’re in, there is normally no need for extensions and everything will be paid off upon the sale of the property.